IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 A light green colored object indicates it is part of the current selection.
 Its geometry in the Rhino scene receives the same color for extra visual feedback.

 Red components communicate one or more error conditions.
 The errors can either originate in the component itself or one of its inputs or outputs.
-Its geometry in Rhino will not be visible until the user fixes the problem.
+Its geometry in Rhino will not be visible until you fix the problem.

 ![IMAGE](images/1-2-1/1-2-1_006-object-colors.png)
 >1.
 A parameter with no warnings or errors